 I am Deaf-Blind with Ataxia, my life is inimitable!
 I am freaking unique!
 I don’t fit any definition of Normalcy found anywhere in any dictionary!

-You who pass judgement on me, and the apple-excited boy, should ask not “What’s wrong with you?” but, “What’s wrong with me?
+You who pass judgement on me, or anyone in particular, should not be asking “What’s wrong with you?” but instead, “What’s wrong with me?
 Why am I judging this person based on two minutes of observation?”

 Thank you for listening!